Austin Hedges Player Props: Pirates vs. Dodgers

-Austin Hedges -- batting .190 with a walk and an RBI in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Emmet Sheehan on the hill, on July 4 at 9:10 PM ET.
+On Wednesday, Austin Hedges (on the back of going 1-for-4 with an RBI) and the Pittsburgh Pirates face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 10:10 PM ET.

-In his last appearance, he went 1-for-2 with an RBI against the Dodgers.
+In his last appearance, he went 1-for-4 with an RBI against the Dodgers.

 Austin Hedges Game Info & Props vs. the Dodgers